About the Margolin Biological Collections

-The specimens are preserved by various methods (dry, slides, in ethanol, deep freeze, etc.).
+The specimens are preserved by various methods (dry, on slides, in ethanol, deep freezing, etc.).

-The collections include species collected over a period of more than 80 years, including several endangered or extinct species.
+The collections include species collected over a period of more than 80 years, including several endangered and extinct species.

-One of the earliest specimens collected, is a flea belonging to the family Ceratophyllidae, collected by C. Rotschild in 1938 in London Zoo, from a Patagonian mara (Dolichotis patagonum).
+One of the earliest specimens collected is a flea belonging to the family Ceratophyllidae, collected by C. Rothschild in 1938 at the London Zoo, from a Patagonian mara (Dolichotis patagonum).

-The flea collection includes paratypes identified by Prof. Michael Costa, an academic researcher at the Margolin Biological Collections (Oranim Academic College of Education).
+The flea collection includes paratypes identified by the late Prof. Michael Costa, an academic researcher at the Margolin Biological Collections (Oranim Academic College of Education).